Rodent Damage

 • Keep your food stored in airtight containers.

-• Make sure there is no pooling water or dripping water inside or around your house.
+• Ensure there is no pooling or dripping water inside or around your house.

-• If possible, attempt to eliminate any clutter from your residence.
+• Try to eliminate any clutter from your residence.

-• Place steel screens over roof vents and make sure you have a secure chimney cap.
+• Place steel screens over roof vents, and ensure a secure chimney cap.

-• Always shut doors when exiting your house.
+• Permanently shut doors when exiting your house.

 • Ensure that all of your window screens are in good condition.

-Use caulking to seal any edges that could be allowing air to escape from your home.
-Rodents can smell the air leaving your house and be attracted to the smells that it carries.
+Use caulking to seal any edges that could allow air to escape from your home.
+Rodents can smell the air leaving your house and be attracted to the smells it carries.

-In the case that rodents still find a way to enter and damage your home, it is also useful to know how to get rid of them.
-There are many online resources, such as pest control specialists that provide a lot of information on how to safely remove rodents.
+If rodents still find a way to enter and damage your home, it is also useful to know how to get rid of them.
+Many online resources, such as pest control specialists, provide information on how to safely remove rodents.

-If you take the time to rodent-proof your home using these steps you will mitigate the risk of having to deal with serious issues like needing to have the wiring fixed in your home.
+If you take the time to rodent-proof your home using these steps, you will mitigate the risk of having to deal with serious issues like needing to have the wiring fixed.
 The cost of doing this may be steep, but it is certainly less inconvenient than losing your home to a fire.